 Oh New Orleans, how I love you and your hard-partying ways!

 There are so many fun things to do in New Orleans, and if you fancy an adult beverage when you travel, you’re going to love visiting the Big Easy.
-Read on for a look at some of the must-try New Orleans cocktails and recommendations on the best places to get them.
+Read on for a look at some of the must-try New Orleans cocktails and recommendations on the best bars to get them.

 - Sazerac – official cocktail of New Orleans

 - Hurricane Drink – best New Orleans cocktail for rum lovers